GeoscienceAustralia/anuga_core/INSTALL.rst

 Installing the latest development version
 -----------------------------------------

-We suggest instaling the latest version of ANUGA_ from code from Github_.
+We suggest instaling the latest version of ANUGA_ from Github_.
 We try to maintain the *master* branch stable and `passing all tests <https://travis-ci.org/GeoscienceAustralia/anuga_core/branches>`__, so it should be safe to use.